Deploying Zebra Services Agent

 Enable Managed App Config

-The configuration app lists display.
+The configuration app list display.

 3. Under the